Graduate Sociology Courses

 SOCIOL 607: Contemporary Sociological Theory

-This course has been developed as part of the curriculum for the Depertment of Sociology’s forthcoming PhD program.
-Contemporary Sociological Theory will be a core course in the program.
-One of the principal goals of the course is to further the knowledge in sociological theory that students have acquired in the prior course on Classical Sociological Theory.
+As a core course in the program for PhD students, one of the principal goals of the course is to further the knowledge in sociological theory that students have acquired in the prior course on Classical Sociological Theory.
 It covers the theoretical trends after World War II.
 With a solid theoretical base in the Classics, students will be able to understand the evolution of sociological theory from an enormous variety of contexts of conversation, discussion, and interaction between people, scholars, ideas and institutions.
 These are the contexts that lead to the formation of such things as social movements, political parties, trade unions, and organized mass actions such as consumption, strikes, and revolutions.
 Social theory emerges from these contexts and is only a more reflective expression of the disputes and agendas that dominate ordinary communication about social and political issues.
 It is itself a social product with a multitude of everyday contexts of origination.

 This cross-listed course (with the PhD programs in Public Policy and Gerontology) is designed to introduce students to qualitative research methods.
 Students practice the skills needed to observe the world around us, by attending to social phenomena, descriptively and analytically.
 The course functions as both a seminar and a research workshop, in which students learn by doing.

 This seminar is designed for graduate students who are interested in teaching careers at the college and university level and/or in the scholarship about teaching and learning.
 Teaching assistants who are involved in classroom practice are also welcome.
 The course will address both the theory and practice of teaching with a focus on the kinds of backgrounds, experiences, and learning styles that UMass Boston students bring to the classroom.